Now, I think Gloria Allred has shown up for her press conference.

 I just think it should not exist.

-I would have I could have gotten a job, but uh I took the unemployment and uh, you know, for forty eight weeks I was limited up.
+I could have gotten a job, but I took the unemployment and for 48 weeks, I was living it up.

-Well, speaking of that, I I have a story here from the official uh unemployment writer for the Associated Press State Controlled uh Christopher Rugaber, most of the unemployed no longer receive benefits is the headline of the story.
+Well, speaking of that, I have a story here from the official unemployment writer for the Associated Press, state-controlled, Christopher Rugaber.

 The jobs crisis has left so many people out of work for so long that most of America's unemployed are no longer receiving unemployment benefits.

-Nearly one third of America's fourteen million unemployed have had no job for a year or more.
+Nearly one-third of America's 14 million unemployed have had no job for a year or more.

 Isn't this something that was unprecedented until the era of Obama?